File Formats & Delivery

-CenterCheck data is delivered as Parquet files written directly to your AWS S3 bucket.
-Files are organized by delivery date and dataset type, and are sized to remain under 1GB each — larger datasets are automatically split across multiple files.
+CenterCheck data is delivered as **Parquet or CSV files** written directly to your AWS S3 bucket.
+Files are organized by delivery date and dataset type.
+Parquet datasets are sized to remain under 1GB each — larger datasets are automatically split across multiple files.
+CSV datasets are always delivered as a single file per dataset.

 You provide CenterCheck with access to your existing S3 bucket.
 Upon onboarding, share the following with your CenterCheck account representative: